fqantonio/GoingInductive/README.md

 >
-> Education is the most powerful weapon which you can use to change the world
+>    Education is the most powerful weapon which you can use to change the world.
 >
 >
 >                                            Nelson Mandela